- January 25, 2023

 CPU and storage requirements are the most significant variable impacting overall total costs of ownership; however, there are many more most companies do not consider:

-In fact, the total cost of ownership (TCO) for on-premises information management and archiving is usually much higher than for many cloud alternatives due to the unseen fully loaded costs of on-premises solutions and the economies of scale offered by the cloud computing model.
+In fact, the TCO for on-premises vs. cloud information management and archiving is usually much higher due to the unseen fully loaded costs of on-premises solutions and the economies of scale offered by the cloud computing model.

 Circling back to the original question - the cloud versus on-premises and CapEx versus OpEx strategies, it's evident that moving from an on-premises infrastructure to the cloud - from a CapEx strategy to an OpEx strategy - could save your organization a great deal of money as well as free up the initial investment dollars to be used for other investments with a higher ROI.